ibm-cloud-docs/CDN/api.md

     [Input container](/docs/CDN?topic=CDN-input-container)

     The following attributes are part of the Input container and are **required** when creating a new Hotlink Protection:
-    * `uniqueId` - Provide uniqueId of the mapping from which to remove the behavior.
+    * `uniqueId` - Provide the unique ID of the mapping from which to remove the behavior.

   * **Returns** - null